 Cochrane Training provides face-to-face workshops and online learning on systematic review methods and related topics.
 You might find this training helpful, although completing any particular training course cannot provide all the knowledge and experience you might need to complete a Cochrane Review.

 Participating in authorship of a Cochrane Review from title registration to publication requires a significant commitment of time and expertise over an extended period from all authors, supported by Cochrane editorial staff.
-The author team should be aware of its limitations, be willing to receive and respond to suggestions from the CRG editorial team and referees, be willing and able to see the review through to completion, and to address updates.
+The author team should be aware of its limitations, be willing to receive and respond to suggestions from the CRG editorial team and reviewers, be willing and able to see the review through to completion, and to address updates.

 To help authors, once a title has been accepted and registered, Cochrane provides a range of training covering the steps involved in preparing a Cochrane Review (e.g. online learning, workshops and webinars).
 This does not mean Cochrane has the resources or capacity to provide open-ended support to teams of novice review authors; authors are still expected to be familiar with the principles of systematic reviewing and to demonstrate that they have the capacity to complete a review.